5 min read

 Sadly, teen suicide was not uncommon where we lived.
 My high school even made national news for it, showing the local Caltrain tracks where several teenagers had taken their lives.
 Despite all this, no one seemed to know how to discuss suicide openly.
 Rumors swirled that our school administration was concerned that giving too much attention to these students who ended their lives might inadvertently inspire "copycats."

-Looking back, I am sad and disappointed in the lack of support and high quality information that was available to us.
-I wonder what could have been different if we had more mental health resources, open conversation, and support for those battling depression, suicidal thoughts, and those affected by suicide – both directly and indirectly.
+Looking back, I feel sad and disappointed by the lack of support and high-quality information available to us.
+I often wonder how things might have been different with more mental health resources, open conversations, and support for those battling depression, suicidal thoughts, and those affected by suicide – both directly and indirectly.

 I’m building Mentaya with the hopes of creating a world in which therapy is accessible to everyone, in a way that eases the burden on our tireless front line workers: therapists.